-Brandon Richards is in his second season as a volunteer assistant coach at Baylor.
-He assists assistant head coach Danny Brabham with the pole vaulters.
+Brandon Richards is in his third season as a volunteer assistant coach at Baylor and works with the pole vaulters.

 Richards, a 1990 letterwinner at Baylor, started his collegiate career at UCLA.
 He still holds the No. 10 vault all-time for the Bruins.

 He was the national high school record holder in the pole vault.
 Richards' record-setting vault of 18-2 [5.54m] stood as the highest pole vault for a high schooler for 14 years.
 The mark still stands as third best jump for a high schooler and the best ever by a Californian.Richards also set the high school Indoor record in the pole vault at 17-6 [5.33m], which only lasted a year before Pat Manson marginally improved upon it, but it still ranks as the second best ever.